An atmospheric castle town known as “Little Kyoto,” a steam locomotive and more

 Hot springs, papermaking workshops and a real steam locomotive

-Away from the town center are hot springs, a washi paper-making workshop and Horiteien, 10 kilometers away up a scenic valley but easily accessible by bus, is a large manor house with gardens that are particularly popular in the autumn.
+Away from the town center are hot springs, a washi paper-making workshop and Horiteien, 10 kilometers away up a scenic valley but easily accessible by bus, is a large manor house that was once the home of the prosperous Hori family, with gardens that are particularly popular for autumn foliage.

 The most romantic way to access Tsuwano is to take the Yamaguchi SL, one of the few working steam locomotives left in Japan.
 The train arrives in Tsuwano after passing over the mountains from Yamaguchi.